UlyssesZh/UlyssesZh.github.io/_posts/2024-09-10-poincare-coord-imag.md

 title: The notational convenience of imaginary time in the derivation of the metric in Poincar&eacute; coordinates
 date: 2024-09-10 14:19:33 -0700
 categories:
   - physics
 tags:
   - general relativity
   - ads space
 layout: post
+excerpt: >
-excerpt: 'In general relativity, people usually choose one of the two major metric signatures.
+  In general relativity, people usually choose one of the two major metric signatures.
   However, in certain cases, the imaginary time convention can be more convenient.
-Here is one of such cases: the derivation of the metric in Poincar&eacute; coordinates for the anti-de Sitter space.'
+  Here is one of such cases: the derivation of the metric in Poincar&eacute; coordinates for the anti-de Sitter space.
 ---

 ## Introduction